Cover Image - Centered.png

 Re-Invoke Button

-This feature I created helps users easily re-engage regardless of how they initially spoke to Alexa.
-Users can tap a button at the bottom of the response screen to re-open the mic and ask a new question.
+This feature I created helps users easily re-engage with Alexa.
+Users can tap the button at the bottom of the response screen to re-open the mic and ask a new question.
 This was included for launch.

 Graphic Responses